npradaschnor/sorting_algorithms_benchmark/README.md

 sorting_algorithms.py| File that contains functions of the the five sorting algorithms benchmark.py | File that contains the functions that runs and measure the running time of the sorting algorithms, prints the results as a dataframe and shows the plot of the results
-Project instructions | PDF file that contains the project instructions Report | PDF file that introduces the algorithms you have chosen, and discusses the results of the benchmarking process.
+Project instructions | PDF file that contains the project instructions Report | PDF file that introduces the chosen sorting algorithms, and discusses the results of the benchmarking process.